 Its amazing at removing normal polish, literally dip my finger in and wait 5 seconds, then twist around and voila!!! its gone!
 There isn't any polish left over at the side and no extra step is required.
 I'm in love.

-The sponge goes all the way in the container and you don't feel your figure is in the solution, which is not what i was expecting.
+The sponge goes all the way in the container and you don't feel your finger is in the solution, which is not what i was expecting.
 The sponge feels very good quality, soft and firm at the same time.
 Not harsh on my weak nails, its non-acetone and it does leave a moisturizing coating... the smell is pleasant compared to other nail polish removers.
 Still smells of polish remover but with a little fruity scent that is quite nice.
-The amount of liquid inside is quite little, one bottle probable won't last too long.
+The amount of liquid inside is quite little though.

 For glitter polish, i'll leave my finger in longer and do have to use polish remover on a cotton pad to remove every last bit but this has made removing glitter polish so easy!
 In the past, I completely saturate a cotton pad and hold it on my nail for maybe a minute.
 Then i had to rub and rub and rewet my cotton pad.
 With this, very easy.

 Totally amazing and will get backups.
 Just wish it wasn't so expensive.